 Then, the incredible happens.
 The individual decides to recover, get better, and change their life.
 It’s a long, arduous experience.
 It can also be dangerous and confusing.
 While it is possible to do it alone, it is better to have someone who has gone this way before.
 Having someone who has faced the obstacles and troubles and found ways around and through them can be quite helpful for many reasons.
 While the details of their journey might differ from the individual’s, their knowledge and resilience can help us along in ours.

-Finding someone to help us is hard.
-It needs to be someone we can trust but not someone too close to the pain and confusion we have sown in our lives.
-We need someone who has a little distance.
-So, we reach out.
-Maybe we go online and research treatment centers or 12-Step programs or other ways to find the road to wellness.
+Finding someone to help you may seem difficult.
+It needs to be someone you feel that you can trust but not someone too close to the pain and confusion you have sown in your life.
+You also need someone who has a little distance from the situation.
+In most cases, it is best to reach out to a treatment team.
+You can go online and research treatment centers or 12-Step programs or try other ways to find the road to wellness.

 There is a lot of information out there on recovery, and they all have one thing in common: people.
 You have to step outside of yourself, dig into the ache and trauma and find someone to help you find that first step.

 Picking up the phone or writing an email asking for help is a huge step, one you have to do alone, but after that, there are people in the world who know how to help you.
 They might have personal experience, special training, or both.
 The important thing is that they have the ability to walk with you.
 They are the light in a dark night.